timpending/comp-sci-curriculum/Unit-1/02-linked-list.md

 # Linked Lists

 A linked list is a data structure consisting of a group of nodes which together represent a sequence.
-Under the simplest form, each node is composed of a data and a reference (in other words, a link) to the next node in the sequence
+Under the simplest form, each node is composed of a data value and a reference (in other words, a link) to the next node in the sequence

 ## Singly Linked List